 Online consignment stores such as ThredUP and Swap are popular.
 If you prefer to shop online, these may be a better option for you then going to physical stores.
 Both have rules on what they accept.
 ThredUP gives you the option of sending your clothes to them for donation or consignment.
-Swap allows you to order a pre-paid shipping label or request an “Inbound Box” from them and you can send them the items you want to consign.
+You can sell directly from your closet using Poshmark as well.

 Consign and wait!

 Based on the results of doing your homework, you will know if stores pay out or create your account immediately (some do!) or if they will add to your account as your clothes sell (most are like this).
 So if you consign a bunch of clothes, wait for about one to three months to let your account grow.
 Then check in and see what your account balance is.

 Now that you’re familiar with the stores and know where to shop, become strategic!
 I consign my clothes in tiers.
 So we have a consignment store in Phoenix that is very particular about style, brand and how new the clothes are.
 So I always select (carefully) the clothes I will take there and I go there first.
 I then take the items they don’t accept to another consignment store where I shop.
 The second store is less particular about brand and the age of the clothing so they end up accepting more.
 Either way, I win because I have accounts growing at both stores.
 There is a consignment store in Phoenix that will accept secondhand jewelry and most won’t so I know where to take my jewelry and grow my account there with just jewelry.